CztCFfSNI/PeerEvaluation/README.md

 Michael- Wrote review_controller.rb and application_controller.rb code for getting all reviews written for a specific student, based on current_user.email.
 This uses a select statement to find the student entity matching the user, and then another select statement to get the reviews with written_for_id equal to the id of this student.

 Zitao:

-application_controller.rb: wrote configure_permitted_parameters to get role when signing up a new student account. projects_controller.rb: wrote functions to add project to a team and remove teams from a project. reviews_controller.rb: wrote create functions to make sure students_controller.rb: teams_controller.rb:
+application_controller.rb: wrote configure_permitted_parameters to get role when signing up a new student account.

+projects_controller.rb: wrote functions to add project to teams and remove teams from a project.

+reviews_controller.rb: wrote functions to make sure the a user should be able to submit scores and comments for all of their teammates (and only their teammates).

+teams_controller.rb: wrote functions to add students to a team and remove students from a project.

 Sparsh - Wrote some code in teams_controller.rb to add and remove students from a team.
 The function iterates through user input (list of student emails) and pushes them to @team.students.
 Wrote some code to validate email addresses using regex.
 Also wrote some code to check if the person currently logged in is a student or not.
 Wrote code to destroy teams/projects/students in their respective controllers.